CygenceTech/content-ops-starter/content/pages/managed-it-services.md

         tagline: ''
         subtitle: In-House Partnering
         text: >
-          Many companies have internal IT staff who have served as loyal employees for years.
-We can work with them to help your IT department function more efficiently.
+          Many companies have internal AI staff who have served as loyal employees for years.
+We can work with them to help your AI department function more efficiently.
 Most commonly, we help fill staffing voids that arise when a team member falls ill, takes a vacation, or goes on parental leave.
-Or, we can supply an IT specialist to consult on a case-by-case basis.
-We can even take over regular maintenance work so as to free the internal resources of your IT department to tackle new development initiatives for the company.
+Or, we can supply an AI specialist to consult on a case-by-case basis.
+We can even take over regular maintenance work so as to free the internal resources of your AI department to tackle new development initiatives for the company.
 Whatever you’re looking for, we can help you devise a solution.
         image: